TheChronicMonster/coinflipper/index.md

 Flipper didn't do as well once we began to wager our coin flips.
 Some people get nervous once crypto is involved.

+# Review

 At this point, you can understand how features can be incrementally added in a Reach program.
 To add a new feature, a Reach developer simply adds the function to the participant interact interface, then builds that functionality in the frontend.
 Participants are then able to interact with those functions as dictated by you, the Reach developer.

+You've also learned how to build a rudimentary payment system and the basics of participant interaction.
+In Rock, Paper, Scissors, you'll build a slightly more complex game that will introduce you to knowledge assertions to mathematically verify that players are forced to be honest, timeout attacks, and you'll deploy a web interface.

+# Challenge Your Knowledge